 It’s all a choice when we strip away the nonsense.

 Assuming you have a higher power, this phase is geared toward connecting to that energy and asking for support for the first five phases.

 You’ve done your due diligence by sending the world love and compassion.
 You’ve examined your life and given gratitude where it belongs.
 You’ve forgiven someone in your life to put the weight of a grudge down.
 You’ve taken the time to plan out not only the future but also a perfect today.

 It is now time to reach out to your sense of divinity to supply you with endless energy to support the earlier work.

 This is also where the meditation concludes.

 The Complete Meditation

 And in all the years I have been seeking, nothing I’ve done has been more thorough and complete than the 6 Phase Meditation.
-This practice will hit all the major points and extends you to bettering yourself in a way I’ve never encountered.
+This practice will hit all the major points and extends you to better yourself in a way I’ve never encountered.

 The good news is, you can get this meditation free through the Omvana app on your phone.
 Once this app downloads, open it and you will find this and several other free meditations that you can use at any time of the day.
-This article is not an advertisement or a promotion — I simply think this meditation is priceless and needs to shared.
+This article is not an advertisement or a promotion — I simply think this meditation is priceless and needs to share.